cordelster/mesh-metrics/README.md

 - Make make the script run stand alone with interupt and PID.
 - Create Open-RC startup
 - Create systemd startup

-!56a58b6a,,,,

-TODO: Rewrite script in python to leaverage python mmeshtastic.
+- Rewrite script in python to leaverage python meshtastic-cli.